luxmundi27/Derrick-Ekabe/README.md

 - <a href="https://github.com/luxmundi27/USING-PROWLER-AND-SONARQUBE-SCANNING-CODE-AND-VULNERABILITY-IN-CLOUD">
   USING PROWLER AND SONARQUBE SCANNING CODE AND VULNERABILITY IN CLOUD </a>
+- <a href="https://github.com/luxmundi27/CREATE-AND-ENABLE-IAM-USER-AND-MFA-IN--AWS-AZURE-GCP.-Configure-a-Secure-AWS-VPC-and-Deploy-WAF">CREATE AND ENABLE IAM USER AND MFA IN AWS, AZURE, GCP.
+Configure a Secure AWS VPC and Deploy WAF</a>
 - <a href="https://github.com/luxmundi27/Splunk-SIEM-Project">Splunk-SIEM Project </a>
 - <a href="https://github.com/luxmundi27/Brute-Force-Detection-App-using-Python-Streamlit">Brute-Force-Detection-  Application </a>
 - <a href="https://github.com/luxmundi27/Splunk-SIEM-Project">Splunk-SIEM Project </a>